How To Prepare For Med School Interviews: Common Questions

 3. How Do I Stand Out During a Medical School Interview?

 Confidence is sure to help you stand out from other candidates, as well as thorough school research.
-To gain confidence before a medical school interview, practice in the mirror until you are very comfortable answering each practice question.
+To gain confidence before an interview, practice in the mirror until you are very comfortable answering each practice question.

 4. What Should I Not Say In a Medical School Interview?

-You don’t want to say anything that would make you sound ambivalent about medicine or your career path.
-You also don’t want to say anything that would color you as unprofessional and dishonest.
+You don’t want to say anything that would make you sound ambivalent about medicine or your career path, and you also don’t want to appear unprofessional and dishonest.

 5. When Should I Start Preparing for a Medical School Interview?

-You can start your med school interview prep months in advance – some schools don’t give very much notice between when they send an invitation and your interview day.
-Give yourself at least six to eight weeks to prepare.
+You can start your med school interview prep months in advance.
+Some schools don’t give very much notice between sending an invitation and your interview day, so give yourself at least six to eight weeks to prepare.

 6. When Are Medical School Interview Invitations Sent Out?